cfkhor/Getting_and_Cleaning_Data/README.md

 1. Merges the training and test sets (train/X_train.txt and test/X_test.txt) and create one data set, i.e cleaned_merge_data.txt

-2. Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+2. Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement

 3. Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set

 4. The script also appropriately labels the data set with descriptive names

-5. Lastly, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
+5. Lastly, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject